About ORAHS

 The EURO Working Group on Operational Research Applied to Health Services was formed in 1975 as part of a programme for developing special interest groups within the European branch, EURO of the International Federation of Operational research Societies, IFORS.

-The group has at present 112 members from 22 countries, mainly in Europe but also with 17 from overseas.
+The group has at present more than 340 members from more than 30 countries, mainly in Europe but also from overseas (USA, Canada, Brazil, ...).
 Membership is open to persons with an interest in applying systematic, quantitative analysis to planning and management problems in the health area.

 What is Operational Research?